ComputationalPhysiology/MAD-SSA/README.md

 ```
 ### Individual Scripts

-You can  execute scripts individually.
+You can execute scripts individually:

 | Script                | Description                                                | Usage                                       |
 | :-------------------- | :--------------------------------------------------------- | :------------------------------------------ |